-Proving Actual or Constructive Notice
+Proving Actual or Constructive Notice in a Slip and Fall Accident

 When someone slips and falls on someone else’s property, the property owner may be found negligent in the maintenance of the property, and therefore liable for accidents that occur due to their negligence.
 To pursue a personal injury claim, the injured person has to show that the defendant had actual or constructive notice of the dangerous condition, and had a reasonable opportunity to act.